marekleibl1/Bayesian_PEFT/README.md

 # Bayesian_PEFT
-Based on Bayesian LoRA Paper
+Based on the Bayesian LoRA Paper